tahsin-nishat/batt_rl/qos-pypackage/csi-beam/README.rst

 You can use the package to identify natural frequencies, damping ratios and mode shapes from the generated data or practical response data.
 Finally you can make a comparison between reference and estimated mode shapes and save the information for further analysis.

-* generate the response data (both for reference and estimation)
+* generate the response data (both for reference and estimation).

 * goto "sys-id".
 You can use the same file to whether you want to obtain the reference mode shape or make an estimation of mode shape for different sensor node configuration other than reference configuration

 * Define the model order, number of blocks to be used for covariance.

 * In the stabilization diagram, pick the poles manually with the mouse click.
 It generates the mode shape diagram and gives you frequency and damping information.
 The following figure shows an example of stabilization diagram and picked plot for 9 sensor nodes.

 .. image:: /doc/figures/stabilization-diagram.png
    :width: 800
    :alt: stabilization-diagram

 * While making a comparison between two mode shapes, you need to import both the refernce mode shape data and the data to be used for comparison.
 The following figure shows an example of compared mode shapes up to 5 in between reference mode shapes with 19 sensor nodes and estimated mode shapes with 9 sensor nodes.

 .. image:: /doc/figures/comparison.png
    :width: 800